dehansmulders/CREAK/README.md

-# CREAK feature descriptor library
+# CREAK Feature Descriptor Library

 > Based on the works of Chen *et al.* from the CREAK: Color-based Retina Keypoint Descriptor article